 Check college or university accreditation

 To become a Certified Public Accountant, you will first need to confirm that the institute you’re attending, or plan to attend, is properly accredited.
-The Tennessee State Board of Accountancy only recognizes degrees from junior colleges, colleges, and universities that are accredited by the following organizations:
+The Tennessee State Board of Accountancy only recognizes degrees from junior colleges, colleges, and universities that are accredited programs by the following organizations:

 - Southern Association of Colleges and Schools

 - Middle States Association of Colleges and Secondary Schools

 - New England Association of Schools and Colleges

 - North Central Association of Colleges and Secondary Schools